saulcarvalho/SCE-ESP32-FreeRTOS-BluetoothControl-Alarm/README.md

     The objective of this project was to create a Real-Time system using an ESP32 or an Arduino Mega with FreeRTOS.  <br>
     I ended up using the board ESP32 WeMos LOLIN32 Lite which I already had, and it became easier to work from home. </p>

-<p> In the end, the code ended up being used for a ESP32 Dev Board </p>
+<p> In the end, the code ended up being used for a ESP32 Dev Board. </p>

 ## Project Specifications
 <p> The project had some objectives to fulfill, which can be divided in ESP32 and FreeRTOS functionalities. </p>